nonene-n/kyria-lisa/README.md

 # kyria-lisa
-firmware for my kyria keyboard
-I have no idea how to code so mostlyit's just a copy-paste of other code snippets
+QMK Firmware for my Kyria keyboard.
+Yes, I have no idea how to code, how coulds you tell?